ProfMikeWood/ocean_modeling_book/_build/html/_sources/mitgcm/diagnosing_issues.md

 ```
 It turned out that the processing tiles were too big for my machine despite the code compiling fine.
 By reducing the processing tile size, this error was alleviated.

+### failed to convert GOTPCREL relocation

+Issue: When compiling with a tile size that was too large (210 by 159), I received this error.
+I don't understand what cause the error but it was alleviated by reducing the tile size.

 ### $'\r': command not found

 Issue: When cloning MITgcm on a Windows system and attempting to compile in Cygwin, the new line characters may all be interpreted with as `\r\n`, which won't fly in Unix.
 In this case, you will get the following errors when running the `genmake2` command: